MicrosoftDocs/dynamics365smb-docs/business-central/across-powerbi-apps-by-functional-area.md

 | Inventory Valuation  | [Power BI Inventory Valuation app](inventory-valuation-powerbi-app.md) |
 | Projects             | [Power BI Projects app](projects-powerbi-app.md) |

 ## Reports in the Power BI Finance app

 [!INCLUDE [power-bi-finance-app](includes/power-bi-finance-app.md)]

-For more information, see [Power BI finance app](finance-powerbi-app.md).
+To learn more, go to [Power BI finance app](finance-powerbi-app.md).

 ## Reports in the Power BI Sales app

 [!INCLUDE [power-bi-sales-app](includes/power-bi-sales-app.md)]

-For more information, see [Power BI sales app](sales-powerbi-app.md).
+To learn more, go to [Power BI sales app](sales-powerbi-app.md).

 ## Reports in the Power BI Purchasing app

 [!INCLUDE [power-bi-purchasing-app](includes/power-bi-purchasing-app.md)]

-For more information, see [Power BI Purchasing app](purchases-powerbi-app.md).
+To learn more, go to [Power BI Purchasing app](purchases-powerbi-app.md).

 ## Reports in the Power BI Inventory app

 [!INCLUDE [power-bi-inventory-app](includes/power-bi-inventory-app.md)]

-For more information, see [Power BI Inventory app](inventory-powerbi-app.md).
+To learn more, go to [Power BI Inventory app](inventory-powerbi-app.md).

 ## Reports in the Power BI Inventory Valuation app

 [!INCLUDE [power-bi-inventory-valuation-app](includes/power-bi-inventory-valuation-app.md)]

-For more information, see [Power BI Inventory Valuation app](inventory-valuation-powerbi-app.md).
+To learn more, go to [Power BI Inventory Valuation app](inventory-valuation-powerbi-app.md).

 ## Reports in the Power BI Projects app

 [!INCLUDE [power-bi-projects-app](includes/power-bi-projects-app.md)]

-For more information, see [Power BI Projects app](projects-powerbi-app.md).
+To learn more, go to [Power BI Projects app](projects-powerbi-app.md).

 ## Reports in the Power BI Manufacturing app

 [!INCLUDE [power-bi-manufacturing-app](includes/power-bi-manufacturing-app.md)]

 For more information, see [Power BI Manufacturing app](manufacturing-powerbi-app.md).

 ## See also